oryabkov/MG_poisson_sample/README.md

 mg is Preconditioner.

 ```
+/// SystemOperator is OperatorWithSpaces.
-/// SystemOperator, Restrictor, Prolongator are Operator.
+/// Restrictor, Prolongator are Operator.
 /// Smoother, CoarseSolver are Preconditioner
 /// Coarsening is Coarsening
+/// Smoother, CoarseSolver, Coarsening are HierarchicAlgorithm
 /// All vector_space_type, vector_type, scalar_type are the same
 template
 <